rss logo

 Elastic logo

-In this article, I will show you how to install Elastic, a SIEM (Security Information and Event Management) solution developed by Elastic NV.
-A SIEM is a cybersecurity platform that centralizes and analyzes logs and events from multiple devices across a network, enabling the detection of anomalous activities and the generation of alerts in real time.
+In this article, I will show you how to install Elastic, a SIEM (Security Information and Event Management) solution developed by Elastic N.V..
+A SIEM is a cybersecurity platform that centralizes and analyzes logs and events collected from multiple devices across a network.
+It helps security teams detect anomalous activities, investigate incidents, and generate alerts in real time.

 Elastic Stack Architecture

-Kibana is an open source analytics and visualization platform designed to work with Elasticsearch.
-Kibana will be used to search, view, and interact with data stored in Elasticsearch indices.
+• Kibana: an open source analytics and visualization platform designed to work with Elasticsearch.
+It provides the web interface used to search, view, and interact with data stored in Elasticsearch indices.

-Elastic 9 architecture for centralized log collection and monitoring.
+Elastic 9 architecture for centralized log collection using Elasticsearch, Kibana, Fleet Server, Elastic Agent, and syslog ingestion.

 Notes